eclipse/paho.mqtt.python/migrations.md

 connect_srv() didn't took the same argument as connect().
 Fixed this, which means the signaure changed.
 But since connect_srv was broken in previous version, this should not have any negative impact.

+### Added new properties

+The Client class added few new properties.
+If you are using a sub-class of Client and also defined a attribute, method or properties with the same name, it will conflict.

+The added properties are:
+* host
+* port
+* keepalive
+* transport
+* protocol
+* connect_timeout
+* username
+* password
+* max_inflight_messages
+* max_queued_messages
+* will_topic
+* will_payload
+* logger